sskjames/tamilscriptconverter/README.md

 ### Steps:
 * Clone this project
 * Navigate to the cloned repository and build using: mvn clean package
-* Run the Jar file with the location of your Tamil Script file as an argument
+* Run the Jar file (with dependencies) with the location of your Tamil Script file as an argument